Passing (gender): Wartime

-Reports exist of women doing this in both the American Revolutionary War and the American Civil War.
+Reports exist of women passing as men in both the American Revolutionary War and the American Civil War.
 Examples include Mary Anne Talbot and Hannah Snell.

-Two of the most famous examples from an earlier era are Hua Mulan, who, according to legend, took her elderly father's place in the Chinese army; and Onorata Rodiani (1403–1452), an Italian mercenary who served as a cavalry soldier, disguised in male clothing and with a male name.
+Two of the most famous examples from earlier eras are Hua Mulan, who, according to legend, took her elderly father's place in the Chinese army; and Onorata Rodiani (1403–1452), an Italian mercenary who served as a cavalry soldier, disguised in male clothing and with a male name.

-A Spaniard named Eleno de Céspedes, despite being married and pregnant by the age of 16, began identifying as, as well as dressing as, a man.
+A Spaniard named Eleno de Céspedes began identifying as and dressing as a man.
 After a first failed attempt, he was accepted into the army to then serve for several years successfully.

 Catalina de Erauso was a Spanish woman, originally a nun, who grew increasingly dissatisfied with religious life and in turn decided to dress as a man and flee to a new life.
 Joining the army a few years later, she did remarkably well in the military.
-According to source material, "After serving in several campaigns against the Indians of Chile and Peru, she distinguished herself sufficiently to be promoted to the rank of ensign".
+According to source material, "After serving in several campaigns against the Indians of Chile and Peru, she distinguished herself sufficiently to be promoted to the rank of ensign."
 She reportedly earned a reputation of "courage and daring" while involved in campaigns.
-However outside of combat she was known to cause trouble frequently.
-Known for brawling, gambling, fighting, and killing people on a few occasions her issues with violence would eventually lead her to reveal her true sex at what she thought at the time was the end of her life.
-Although her female identity was revealed later in life, she maintained her masculine appearance until her death.
+Outside of combat she was known to cause trouble frequently.
+Known for brawling, gambling, fighting, and killing people on a few occasions, her issues with violence would eventually lead her to reveal her true sex at what she thought at the time was the end of her life.
+Her female identity was revealed later in life, yet she maintained her masculine appearance until her death.

 Hannah Gray was a part of the British army under the name James Gray.
 Due to various circumstances and issues regarding the reveal of her gender Hannah eventually ended up joining the marines instead.
 She was noted to have "proved to be not only a brave warrior but a good drinking companion as well and was accepted by her mates as a man", engaging in the construct of masculinity and doing successful masculine gender.

 Working-class passing women

 In Stone Butch Blues, Leslie Feinberg wrote about working class, butch lesbians in the 1960s who chose to pass as men in order to find jobs that would enable them to support their families.
 While the 1993 novel is fiction, there are females, including Feinberg, who took testosterone in this era for these reasons.
 Factory jobs, in particular, usually only paid men a living wage that could also support a partner and children.
-Some of these passing women later identified as transgender, while others stopped taking hormones and returned to a butch female presentation once gains made by feminists allowed for better employment opportunities.
+Some of these passing women later identified as transgender men, while others stopped taking hormones and returned to a butch female presentation once gains made by feminists allowed for better employment opportunities.